UtrechtUniversity/irods-sudo-microservices/README.md

 You can also build the microservices yourself, see [Building from source](#building-from-source).

+## Security Considerations ##

+Sudo Microservices provide a way for normal iRODS users to perform normally restricted operations.
+The administrator-defined policy rules are the only barrier that can perform authorization and check the validity of each msi call.
+Misconfiguration can result in security breaches.

+With that in mind, we have a few recommendations for policy
+implementors:

+- Keep policy rules concise and readable
+- Document each condition extensively
+- Use a whitelist approach instead of a blacklist approach

 ## Configuration / Policy implementation ##

-By default, access to the sudo microservices is denied to all users.
+By default, when no policies have been defined, access to the sudo microservices is denied to all users.
 By implementing pre- and postproc policy rules, you can selectively grant access.

-A default policy ruleset is provided in `policies.re`, which is installed in `/etc/irods/sudo-default-policies.re`.
+An example policy ruleset is provided in `policies.re`, which is installed in `/etc/irods/sudo-default-policies.re`.
 This file can be added to the ruleset list in the iRODS server config json.
 You can use this file as a template for your policy